How to Become a Chiropractor

 Watch NWHSU graduate Dr. Brittany Schmidt discuss her clinical internship experience.

-What are the benefits of being a chiropractor?
+What are the career advantages of being a chiropractor?

 Why should I become a chiropractor?
 A perfectly understandable question, especially if you’re considering other options like a medical doctor or a physical therapist.
-The following are just a few of the many reasons to be a chiropractor.
+Let’s take a look at the advantages of a chiropractic career.

 Help fill the need for primary care health professionals

-The need for primary healthcare professionals is growing.
-Chiropractic doctors may often serve in this capacity, customizing treatment around all aspects of health while emphasizing natural methods of care.
+There is a growing need for primary healthcare professionals.
+Chiropractic doctors can serve in this capacity, customizing treatment around all aspects of health while emphasizing natural methods of care.

 Enjoy the freedom to create your own career path